-Estate tax liability.
-Disposition of assets under a will or in probate.
-There are many situations -- none of them lacking stress and complexity -- where you might need an appraisal of property that states an opinion of what the property was worth on a date some time ago, rather than when the appraisal is ordered.
-For estate tax purposes or disposition of the assets of a decedent, a "date of death" valuation is often required.
-(Sometimes, the executor of the estate may choose to have the date be six months after the date of death -- but the same principles apply.)
+Determining estate tax liability, navigating the disposition of assets under a will or during probate – these are just a few of the many high-stress, complex situations where you may require a retrospective property appraisal.
+This appraisal provides an opinion on what the property was worth at a specific past date, rather than the date of the appraisal order.
+In the context of estate tax purposes or asset distribution of a decedent, this is often known as a “date of death” valuation.
+In some instances, the executor of the estate may opt for the valuation date to be six months after the date of death, but the same guiding principles apply.

-Real property isn't like publicly traded stock or other items which don't fluctuate in value very much or for which historical public data is available.
-You need a professional real estate appraiser, bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism, and you need the kind of quality report and work product taxing authorities and courts need and expect.
+Unlike publicly traded stocks or other assets that don’t significantly fluctuate in value or where historical public data is easily accessible, real property demands a more nuanced approach.
+You need a professional real estate appraiser who is not only bound by the stringent Uniform Standards of Professional Appraisal Practice (USPAP) to ensure a high level of confidentiality and professionalism, but also adept at producing the quality of report that taxing authorities and courts expect and require.